bio-tools/biotoolsDocs/IFB_tools.rst

 .. important::
    Before you use *bio.tools* to create and edit tool descriptions, it's important to plan carefully the entries with respect to the types of tool and the functions they perform.
 Be sure to understand:
    1. The type of tool being described - this determines the information requirement - and is covered in the section below on `tool type <#tool_type>`_.
-   2. The tool functionality and how it should be described  - covered in the section on `tool functions <#function>`_ below.
+   2. The tool functionality and how it should be described  - covered in the section on `tool functions <#function>`_.
-   3. Whether one or more entries are needed (covered below).
+   3. Whether one or more entries are needed (see below).

-Tips when planning what new entries (if any) are required to adequately describe your tools:
+Plan whether new entries (if any) are required to adequately describe your tools:

 * A discrete tool - one which is clearly an individual distinct entity - should have it's own entry.
 This is the case for most *command-line tools* and *desktop applications*.
 * *bio.tools* aims to catalogue *unique* tool functionality.
 Different implementations but with esesentially the same functionality can be described by a sigle entity, *e.g.* a command-line tool that is later adapted into an R package for the Bioconductor suite, or which is served online via a Galaxy server.